haolgpan/autocomplete/README.md

 # Autocomplete

 A simple Java application that suggests words as you type, similar to a search engine's autocomplete feature.
+The suggestions are sorted alphabetically.

 ## Features
 - Shows up to 4 suggestions in alphabetical order